NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 So, F = 0

-Here the force of the string is balances by the force of gravity which makes, mg = Kx
+Here, the force of the string is balanced by the force of gravity, which makes mg = Kx

-If we assume v to be equal to maximum velocity then by the law of conservation of energy,
+If we assume v to be equal to the maximum velocity, then by the law of conservation of energy,

 Kinetic energy of stone + Potential energy gained by the string = potential energy lost from P to Q’